photoprism/photoprism-docs/docs/developer-guide/index.md

-# Every contribution makes a difference
+# Every Contribution Makes a Difference

 Think of open-source development as free training with a visible outcome.
 Exploring new technologies is easier than in commercial environments,